cheese-cracker/user-reg-poll/README.md

-###  THIS CODE DOES NOT WORK YET !!!
+###  THIS CODE DOES NOT REDIRECT YET !!!

-# register.html is not yet submitting the form and adding the INFO.
-Will Update it soon!
+# !NoReverseMatch, No models added!